 The history of Mykonos is a mix of Greek mythology and centuries of invasion by the Phoenicians, Romans, Venetians, Saracens and Turks.

 According to mythology, the island was formed from petrified bodies of giants that were slain by Hercules during a fierce battle with the gods.
-The island was named after ‘Mykonos’ – a local hero and the grandson of the god Apollo.
+The island was named after Mykons — the island’s first ruler, who was said to be the grandson of the god Apollo.

 Mykonos has a number of excellent museums to explore.
 The Archaeological Museum of Mykonos in the Old Port of Chora was built at the turn of last century and houses exhibits from the Hellenistic period.
 It provides welcome relief from the crowds and the sun, and at 2 euros to enter, it’s one of the few real bargains on the island.

 Other options include the Folklore Museum and the Aegean Maritime Museum.
 You can also combine history and a bit of relaxation on a guided tour of the famous Delos archaeological site.
 It’s located on the island of Delos — a 20-minute boat ride from Mykonos.

 Look out for Mykonos’ official mascot — Pétros the Pelican.
 The original Pétros was rescued by a fisherman after a storm in 1954 and quickly became part of the local community.
 The locals were inconsolable when he died, so it was decided that a replacement should be found.
 Today, pelicans are a familiar sight along the picturesque waterfront.